byVirrox/portfolio_SET09102_Peter_Stibitz/week5_documentation.md

-By just taking the pieces of that code, that already provided smaller functionalities, and encapsulating them in methods, with short descriptive verb including names, everyone can fastly recognise what the method does.
+By just taking the pieces of that code, that already provided smaller functionalities, and encapsulating them in methods, with short descriptive verb including names, everyone can quickly recognize what the method does.

 Reading it we see, that if in the case there is nothing yet selected we gonna create a new status element.
 If some status is selected right now, we update the status and at the end in any case reset the text and the selection.
 You could call this a summary of the methods previous functionality.

-**Outsourcing**
+### Outsourcing

-This also refers to a previous example:
+This also refers to a [previous example](https://github.com/byVirrox/portfolio_SET09102_Peter_Stibitz/blob/main/week5_documentation.md#dry):
 ```cs
     private void reset_SelectedStatus_and_Text()
     {